Cologne III

 Cologne III (Köln III) is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 94.
 It is located in western North Rhine-Westphalia, comprising the northwestern part of the city of Cologne.

 Cologne II was created for the inaugural 1949 federal election.
 From 2002 to 2025, it has been represented by Rolf Mützenich of the Social Democratic Party (SPD).
-Since 2025 it is been represented by Katharina Dröge of the Alliance 90/The Greens.
+Since 2025 it has been represented by Katharina Dröge of the Alliance 90/The Greens.

 Geography

 Cologne III is located in western North Rhine-Westphalia.
 As of the 2021 federal election, it comprises the northwestern part of the independent city of Cologne, specifically the districts of Ehrenfeld, Nippes, and Chorweiler.

 History

 Cologne III was created in 1949.
 In the 1949 election, it was North Rhine-Westphalia constituency 9 in the numbering system.
 From 1953 through 1961, it was number 68.
 From 1965 through 1998, it was number 61.
 From 2002 through 2009, it was number 96.
 In the 2013 through 2021 elections, it was number 95.
 From the 2025 election, it has been number 94.

 Originally, the constituency comprised the area of Cologne on the right bank of the Rhine.
 In the 1965 through 1976 elections, it comprised the districts of Nippes, Niehl, Mengenich, Longerich, Chorweiler, and Worringen, as well as the area of Ehrenfeld north of Subbelrather Straße.
 It acquired its current borders in the 1980 election.